LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/UsingAgentAssist/prerequisite-steps.md

     * **Knowledge Base Name**: Airline FAQ
     * **Language**: English
     * **Import Articles From**: CSV
-        * Use [this CSV file](https://docs.google.com/spreadsheets/d/1akDFpF1KbEFJlmrho5SyrRuOJ1vhJCHDsFs6SEKmO9k/edit#gid=1435782611) for your upload
+        * *Use the CSV file that is in the ZIP file that you downloaded earlier.*
     * **Intent Association**: Domain Intents
     * **Domain**: LP_Airlines